gaevoy/gaevoy.github.io/_posts/2021-03-18-audit-log-via-transactional-outbox.md

 The name `EventSourcingDoor` is for a reason.
 Once, your entity implements `IHaveChangeLog` meaning it publishes audit log AKA domain events, the door is open to switch to pure event sourcing.
 So before moving your existing application to event sourcing consider [EventSourcingDoor](https://github.com/gaevoy/EventSourcingDoor/) :)

 [See the pull request](https://github.com/gaevoy/EventSourcingDoor/pull/1) how I refactored the [todo app](https://github.com/gaevoy/EventSourcingDoor/tree/1.0.0/EventSourcingDoor.Examples.TodoApp) and introduced an audit log via transactional outbox there.
-Check out demo [app.gaevoy.com/eventsourced-todo](https://app.gaevoy.com/eventsourced-todo/).

 Let me know down below in the comments what do you think.